wbeck32/classwork/week01_node-js-fundementals/class03_buffer_binary/README.md

 ## Learning Objectives

+* Debug in VSCode
+* Control scope in testing
 * Explain what binary data means
 * Ditto Hex
 * Read, write, and manipulate encoded binary data using the Buffer class